Learn the practical steps you need to take and find links to more advice and support for after a death.

 Will the Bereavement Support Payment affect my other benefits?

 In the first year, the payment will not affect the amount you receive from other benefits.
-After one year, if you have any money left from your first payment it could affect the amount of benefit you receive.
+After 1 year, if you have any money left from your first payment it could affect the amount of benefit you receive.

 You have a duty to notify your benefits office of any changes in your income, this includes notifying them when you start to receive Bereavement Support Payments.